General-Mudkip/General-Mudkip/README.md

 "When you think back on your life,
-And you're 95, a hundred years old,
+\nAnd you're 95, a hundred years old,
 And you look back over the course of your lifetime You're not gonna think
 I wish I owned a better phone,